 I used black linen.
 We were supposed to attach some design to the cover with a blanket stitch, so I made an embroidered label that said "needles".

-I went over the lines with a chain stitch in silver thread.
-I had considered gold thread, to match my old sewing machine, but I prefer silver with black.
+I went over the lines with a split stitch in silver thread.
+I had considered gold thread, but I prefer silver with black.

 |The beginning of the "N".
 The chalk lines kept wearing off and I had to constantly re-draw them.|

 The edges of the pages are raw, and unraveling a little bit.
 I probably should have used something more tightly woven.

 I think that I should have put some kind of stiffening in the cover.
 It gets a bit scrunched around the edges when I carry it in my embroidery bag.

 |This page is for needles that I am currently using.|

 Here is the title page I made for the hand stitches section of my sewing fundamentals binder.